ElliotRedhead/Portfolio/DevNotes.md

 The useContext hook is used to trigger display of the projects list (see DisplayContext file).

+## 100vh on Mobile

+100vh is not supported across mobile/tablet devices as it does not consider the the address bar.
+Use window.innerHeight in javascript as an alternative.

 ## Tools/Snippets

 ### Accessing development project on network from WSL2